What was I thinking when I agreed to visit the Shard?

 The view from the Shard in London

 The panoramic view of London was stunning.
 Through my fear, I could see how gorgeous the view was.
-Towner and I found an empty table to sit at that were against the wall so I could feel a bit more stable.
+Towner and I found an empty table to sit at that was against the wall so I could feel a bit more stable.
 We sat there until I was calm, cooled down a bit and was ready to try to move forward.

-It took me a while of just sitting at the table, plastered against the wall to feel comfortable enough to get up and slowly edge towards the windows.
+It took me a while of just sitting at the table, plastered against the wall, to feel comfortable enough to get up and slowly edge towards the windows.
 I must have looked hilarious to people around me as I did a sort of sideways dance with my arms extended for balance.
 Still far away enough from the window to feel safe, but getting closer with each breath!

 The Shards 72nd-floor view has binoculars attached to the floor so you can focus on any one specific location you were looking for.
-Instead of using this for it’s intended use, I clutched onto it for moral and emotional support.
+Instead of using this for its intended use, I clutched onto it for moral and emotional support.
 As I got closer to the windows, Towner would point out famous London locations we could see.
 Off to the right was the easiest thing to spot – the London Eye.
 It was shining a bright red.

-Scanning the skyline we spot the infamous Gherkin, St. Pauls Cathedral, the Tower of London, London Bridge, and the boats moving along the Thames.
+Scanning the skyline, we spot the infamous Gherkin, St. Pauls Cathedral, the Tower of London, London Bridge, and the boats moving along the Thames.

 The Shard Viewing Tower

-We decide to venture up further onto the 75th floor where there is an open-air observation deck that is closed in enough so it keeps you feeling safe and secure inside the building.
+We decide to venture up further onto the 75th floor, where there is an open-air observation deck that is closed in enough so it keeps you feeling safe and secure inside the building.

-The toilet is sat there next to a floor to ceiling window overlooking London.
+The toilet is sat there next to a floor-to-ceiling window overlooking London.
 There really was no way to get away from the view.
-Not expecting this twist of events my fear peaks again and I cling to the wall as I make my way to the toilet.
+Not expecting this twist of events, my fear peaks again, and I cling to the wall as I make my way to the toilet.

-Unlike most people, I choose to sit looking towards the door inside the building, rather than letting my mind wander to the view below.
+Unlike most people, I choose to sit looking towards the door inside the building rather than letting my mind wander to the view below.
 If you were ever wondering what it was like to relieve yourself while all of London watches – and you watch them – the Shard is your place.

 I am glad I visited the Shard, as it was both a terrifying and beautiful experience.
-I believe you can visit if you are afraid of heights, but I would recommend visiting in the evening as it was less busy than the day.
-It gives you more room to move around and grab onto places where you feel safe, while still getting a view of stunning London.
+I believe you can visit if you are afraid of heights, but I would recommend visiting in the evening as it is less busy than the day.
+It gives you more room to move around and grab onto places where you feel safe while still getting a view of stunning London.